 If you are not sure if you should pay Council Tax contact the Advice Service for further advice.
 If you are liable for Council Tax you should ensure that you maintain a regular payment agreement with the local authority.
 If you do not pay your Council Tax bill you may be issued with a Court Summons and Liability Order.
 Both of these incur extra costs.
 If you do not contact the local authority about arrears or fail to make payments, Enforcement Agents (formerly known as bailiffs) can be instructed to collect arrears from you.
 If you receive any letters regarding this action seek advice immediately.

 Can I get funding to repeat a year?

 The information below applies to full-time undergraduate 'home' students - please seek advice if you are on a different type of course or your circumstances are different, e.g., if you are not a 'home' student.

 If you have failed a year of your course or had to take a break in study, and you have not previously repeated any years, you should be able to use your 'gift year' to fund an additional year of study.
 All Student Finance England funded students are allocated funding for the length of their course plus an extra year, which is called a 'gift year'.

 If you only need to repeat part of the year, you should still remain enrolled on a full-time course and therefore be eligible for full-time funding subject to the rules around previous study.
 However, you may only get funding for part of the year depending on when you are required to be in attendance.
-To check your individual circumstances, seek advice from the Student Advice Centre.
+Find out more.
+To check your individual circumstances, contact us.